CMU-CREATE-Lab/deep-smoke-machine/README.md

 sh bg.sh python extract_features.py i3d-rgb
 sh bg.sh python extract_features.py i3d-flow
 ```
 Train the model with cross-validation on all dataset splits, using different hyper-parameters.
 The model will be trained on the training set and validated on the validation set.
 Pretrained weights are obtained from the [pytorch-i3d repository](https://github.com/piergiaj/pytorch-i3d).
 By default, the information of the trained I3D model will be placed in the deep-smoke-machine/back-end/data/saved_i3d/ folder.
-For the description of the models, please refer to our technical report.
+For the description of the models, please refer to our paper.
 Note that by default the PyTorch [DistributedDataParallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) GPU parallel computing is enabled (see [i3d_learner.py](back-end/www/i3d_learner.py)).
 ```sh
 python train.py [method] [optional_model_path]